What time management tips can you give to a teacher seller?

 We both use a tool called SmarterQueue to automate posts that get sent to Facebook, Instagram, and Twitter.
 We don’t use Twitter much, but we rely on this tool for a lot of what we do on Facebook.
 With Facebook organic reach being down, we didn’t think it was worth as much time as it used to be to do the posts ourselves.
 I use it to automate discussion questions in my Facebook groups, which used to take a substantial amount of time.
 Starting a Facebook group is a huge commitment.
 Angie uses it to automate her Facebook page queue, so that she has quality content going out all the time, even when she doesn’t have time to post.
 We both use the Solo plan, which is $19.99/month.
 I used Meet Edgar before, but it’s way more expensive for the same exact service.
 I actually helped beta test SmarterQueue a couple of years ago, so I got the chance to have an impact on the features they developed!

-Angie uses Tailwind, which is also a fantastic service.
+Angie uses Tailwind, which is a service that is approved by Pinterest.
 She ultimately wants more control over what’s going out.
 Tailwind allows you to bulk schedule, and she schedules an entire month of content in just a couple of hours.

 Tribes & board lists are the most powerful features of Tailwind.
 Tribes allow you to have a “pinning party” with people that have similar content to yours.
 It allows you to create a group of like-minded sellers share your pins with them, then pin their pins that they’ve shared.
 Board lists let you make lists of boards to pin to, and then you can bulk add the same pin to go to each board at a specific time interval.